STRATEGIC FINANCIAL MANAGEMENT PTY LTD

 - drivers’ licence and/or passport details;

-- details of your current financial position, including insurance arrangements, income, assets and liabilities and estate planning matters; and
+- details of your current financial position, including insurance arrangements, income, assets and liabilities and estate planning matters; and health information.

 3. HOW WE COLLECT PERSONAL INFORMATION